O'Fallon, Missouri, names 29-year department veteran as new police chief

 "Chief Neske has done an excellent job as acting/interim chief since last June and has earned the position," Hennessy said.
 "He is well-respected by our city leaders, residents, business leaders and, most importantly, his fellow officers."

 The previous chief, Dupuis, was appointed as the interim chief in October 2020 after leaving his previous job in Conroe, Texas.
-Officials voted in January 2021 to give him the position permanently.
+Officials voted in January 2021 to give him the position.

-He resigned just six months later citing the “unintended consequences” of a new Missouri law seeking to invalidate federal gun laws and interference from city council members in making his decision.
+He resigned just six months later citing the “unintended consequences” of a new Missouri law seeking to invalidate federal gun laws, plus interference from City Council members.

 People are also reading…